THIS PAGE LAST REVISED ON 01.30.2020

 The author attempted to intervene in this ongoing litigation but was unsuccessful.
-Although the author was a party plaintiff in the Blanchard I litigation and was stated in the Blanchard II Litigation to be aligned with Betty Blanchard's interests (but was never made a party to the Blanchard II Litigation) and was later joined in the Blanchard IV in Federal Court by Betty Blanchard herself, he was not allowed to intervene in this litigation.
-Based on previous litigations, something that would have been very appropriate.
+Although the author was a party plaintiff in the Blanchard I litigation and was stated in the Blanchard II Litigation to be aligned with Betty Blanchard's interests and was later joined in the Blanchard IV in Federal Court by Betty Blanchard herself, he was not allowed to intervene in this litigation.
 The Blanchard III Litigation was never adjucated as to the merits and the author was never a party.

 Two (2) affidavits resulted from that meeting with the Deputy Clerks of Court.
 There were apparently some very unusual happenings that took place in Judge Stephen J. Windhorst (Division "J") court that contributed to the author not being able to intervene in the subject litigation and bring forth the true facts that surrounded the Blanchard I Litigation.

 Affidavit of Paul Maclean dated February 21, 2014.
 At that meeting, it was asked whether an affidavit could come forth from the Clerk of Court as well stating these unusual facts.

 That affidavit is as follows:

 Affidavit of Deputy Clerk of Court dated February 21, 2014.

 After Judge Windhorst left District Court and joined the Court of Appeal for the Fifth Circuit, the judge that replaced him, Judge Stephen Grefer, also denied the author the right to intervene in the ongoing Blanchard I litigation.
 Therefore, the author never became a party to the Blanchard III Litigation.